luckyshot/snippets/README.md

 ### Statuses

 - New
+- Suggested

+- Planned
+- To Do
+- Blocked
+- Needs info
-- Ready
+- Postponed

 - In progress
+- Doing

 - In review
+- Waiting for Approval
-- Ready to test
+- Testing

 - Done
 - Closed

 - Archived
 - Rejected
-- Postponed
-- Blocked
-- Needs info

 ### Priorities